Aiden-Brown153/Chacks_Creative_Tech/README.md

 # LeaveFlow — Backend

-**Module:** SD-WM01
+**Module:** SD-WM01 / SD-WM02
 **Lead:** Nandipha Tazvivinga
 **Team:** Phila Mchunu, Simphiwe Mngomezulu, Lawson Mpofu, Khabir Rampersad, Asande Shange

 ---

 ## Overview
 This folder contains all backend code for the LeaveFlow Leave Management System.

 ---

+## Current Task — Backend Planning Session
+Now that the design has been chosen, Nandipha Tazvivinga must lead the team through the following steps:

+- [ ] Review the chosen design to understand what the backend needs to support
+- [ ] Break the system down into backend modules
+- [ ] Assign a module to each backend developer
+- [ ] Update the Task Assignments table below with the assignments
+- [ ] Create a feature branch for each task off the `backend` branch

+> Report back to Aiden Brown with the final task breakdown.

+---

 ## Team & Task Assignments
+> Backend Lead: fill in the Assigned Task column after
+> the planning session.

 | Name | Role | Assigned Task |
 |---|---|---|